Stability Analysis of a Bose-Einstein Condensate Trapped in a Generic Potential: The spherical power law potential and the Gross--Pitaevskii equation

-this is the so--called generic potential where, for simplicity, we assume spherical symmetry (see for instance Refs. \cite{zobay,zobay1,zobay2} and references therein for more general potentials).
-In the generic potential (\ref{eq:Tpotential}) we have $A=\hbar\omega_{0}/2$ and $a_{0}=\sqrt{\hbar/m \omega_{0}}$, which are characteristic scales of energy and length associated with the trap \cite{eli}.
-The parameter $s$ depicts the \emph{shape} of the trapping potential, which in our approach will play a relevant role in the dynamics.
-Notice that if we set $s=2$ in the generic potential (\ref{eq:Tpotential}), we recover the more common harmonic trap.
+The potential (\ref{eq:Tpotential}) is the so--called spherical power law potential where, for simplicity, we assume spherical symmetry (see for instance Refs. \cite{zobay,zobay1,zobay2} and references therein for more general potentials).
+In the generic potential (\ref{eq:Tpotential}) we have $A=\hbar\omega_{0}/2$ and $a_{0}=\sqrt{\hbar/m \omega_{0}}$, which are characteristic scales of energy and length associated with the trap \cite{eli,eli1}, with $\omega_{0}$ the corresponding frequency and $\hbar$ the reduced Planck's constant.
+The parameter $s$ depicts the exponent of the spherical power law potential, which in our approach will play a relevant role in the dynamics.
+Notice that if we set $s=2$ in the spherical power law potential (\ref{eq:Tpotential}), we recover the more common harmonic trap.
 These type of potentials are known as generic spherical potentials.
-It is quite interesting to analyze the behavior of the condensate when the shape of the trap varies as a power of the radial coordinate for several reasons: first, these class of trapping potentials could be useful in order to cool the system with an adiabatic procedure, by changing the shape of the trap \cite{Dalfovo}.
-Second, all the relevant thermodynamical properties associated with the system, e.g., the condensation temperature, the number of particles within the condensate, the corresponding density, the entropy, etc., explicitly exhibits a sensitive trap--dependence, i.e., the macroscopic behavior of the condensate is highly sensitive to the shape of the external trapping potential.
-In this sense, it is relevant to analyze the stability of the system when this generic potential is present.
+It is quite interesting to analyze the behavior of the condensate when the shape of the trap varies as a power of the radial coordinate for several reasons.
+This class of trapping potentials could be useful in order to cool the system with an adiabatic procedure, by changing the shape of the trap \cite{Dalfovo}.
+The relevant thermodynamical properties associated with the system, e.g., the condensation temperature, the number of particles within the condensate, the corresponding density, the entropy, etc., explicitly exhibits a sensitive trap--dependence, i.e., the macroscopic behavior of the condensate is highly sensitive to the shape of the external trapping potential.
+In this sense, it is relevant to analyze the stability of the system when this spherical power law potential is present.

-In order to obtain a dimensionless version of the Gross--Pitaevskii equation (\ref{eq:GP}), let us define, as usual, the following dimensionless variables in function of the characteristic scales associated with the system \cite{M.M}
+In order to obtain a dimensionless version of the Gross--Pitaevskii equation (\ref{eq:GP}), let us define, as usual, the following dimensionless variables in function of the characteristic scales associated with the system \cite{M.M,M.M1,M.M2}

 By using the dimensionless variables defined above, the Gross--Pitaevskii equation in 3--dimensions becomes